-Rule 2: There’s more to life than tits and pits.
+Rule 2: There’s more to life than T's and P's.
 Now that's a technical term in rock ’n’ roll.
-We look for that, at least 120 rows of tits and pits.
+We look for that, at least 120 rows of arms raised high.
 It's a barometer of success.
 But showing off your art is different.
 You don't always have to wear an undershirt to reveal the tattoos on your shoulders, or shorts to reveal the tattoos on the back of your legs.
 You don't always have to exhibit everything all at once.
 You can also alter it as the evening progresses, or the day disintegrates.

 Rule 3: Careful what you pair your tattoo with.
 You need the best stuff for the art on your skin.
 At INK, we use the highest quality mix of organic, brightening and antioxidant ingredients specifically chosen and tested to make your tattoos pop.
 Our INK Brightener’s got Vitamin C to keep your skin exfoliated and even-toned.
 And it’s packed with organic coconut oil, olive oil and shea butter to hydrate and moisture.
 Goes on crystal-clear and dries in an instant.
 Best of all, we have zero bad stuff in our products – mineral oil, petroleum, silicones, parabens, sulfates and phthalates.
 Good for your body, good for your tattoo.